What kayak is the best for kayak sailing ?

 With moderate winds, all of our sails can push your kayak as fast as you can paddle and allow you to enjoy the ride.
 You will be happy with any size of sail we make.

-No matter what size sail you choose, you can order a Sail with no hardware in another size and then have 2 sizes to choose from.
-Changing sail sizes is very easy to do.
+No matter what size sail you initially choose, you can order a Sail only with no hardware in another size and then have 2 sizes to choose from.
+You can change sail sizes any time in about 1 minute.

 Here are a few general rules of thumb for choosing a sail size.